 Early experiences last!
 SARRC is studying how early learning experiences impact children with and without autism.
 If you have a preschool-age child, you can help us develop preschool programs where all children, with and without autism, can play and learn together.
-By participating in this study with your child, you can learn more about your child’s cognitive, language, and social development, which can help you understand how best to support your child’s learning! *Your child does not need to be enrolled in preschool to participate.
+By participating in this study with your child, you can learn more about your child’s cognitive, language, and social development, which can help you understand how best to support your child’s learning!
+Your child does not need to be enrolled in preschool to participate.
+Participation in this study includes up to six study visits that will each last 3-4 hours.
+Study visits will be spaced 6 to 12 months apart until your child starts kindergarten.
+You will receive compensation for your participation at each study visit.
 Learn more by contacting a member of our research team at 602.606.9888.

 LAPS Study (Long-term Antipsychotic Pediatric Safety)

 Is your child taking Risperdal or Abilify?
 Would you like your child to be closely monitored for side effects of these medicines?
 If so, the LAPS study might be a good fit for your family!
 SARRC is working with The Pediatric Trials Network (PTN), to find the safest and most effective doses of commonly used medicines for infants and children.
 Children aren’t just little adults.
 Their bodies are growing and changing, meaning that they process medicines differently than adults do.
 To learn more about the LAPS study, contact us at 602.218.8183.